India expels Rahul Gandhi, Modi critic, from Parliament

 “I am fighting for the voice of this country.
 I am ready to pay any price,” Gandhi, 52, wrote on Twitter.

 Gandhi’s family, starting with his great-grandfather, Jawaharlal Nehru, has produced three prime ministers.
-Two of them — his grandmother, Indira Gandhi, and father, Rajiv Gandhi — were assassinated.
+Two of them — his grandmother Indira Gandhi and father, Rajiv Gandhi — were assassinated in office.

 Gandhi has projected himself as the main challenger to the Modi government, but his Indian National Congress party has fared poorly during the last two general elections.
 He has been trying to woo voters in recent months by raising issues of corruption and accusing the Modi government of tarnishing India’s reputation for democracy.